zed-industries/zed/docs/src/linux.md

 If you see an error like "/lib64/libc.so.6: version 'GLIBC_2.29' not found" it means that your distribution's version of glibc is too old.
 You can either upgrade your system, or [install Zed from source](./development/linux.md).

 ### Zed fails to open windows
+### Zed is very slow

 Zed requires a GPU to run effectively.
 Under the hood, we use [Vulkan](https://www.vulkan.org/) to communicate with your GPU.
 If you are seeing problems with performance, or Zed fails to load, it is possible that Vulkan is the culprit.

 If you're using an AMD GPU, you might get a 'Broken Pipe' error.
 Try using the RADV or Mesa drivers.
 (See the following GitHub issue for more details: [#13880](https://github.com/zed-industries/zed/issues/13880)).

-Otherwise, if you see error messages like: "Zed failed to open a window: NoSupportedDeviceFound" or "called `Result::unwrap()` on an `Err` value: ERROR_INITIALIZATION_FAILED", you can begin troubleshooting Vulkan, by installing the `vulkan-tools` package, and running:
+If you see a notification saying `Zed failed to open a window: NoSupportedDeviceFound` this means that Vulkan cannot find a compatible GPU.
+You can begin troubleshooting Vulkan by installing the `vulkan-tools` package and running:

 ```sh
 vkcube
 ```

-This should output a line describing your current graphics setup.
-If it contains `llvmpipe` then Vulkan is not using a GPU, which will make Zed run very slowly.

-In most cases this can be fixed by configuring Vulkan and installing compatible GPU drivers, however in some cases (for example running Linux on an Arm-based MacBook) there is no Vulkan support yet.
+This should output a line describing your current graphics setup and show a rotating cube.
+If this does not work, you should be able to fix it by installing Vulkan compatible GPU drivers, however in some cases (for example running Linux on an Arm-based MacBook) there is no Vulkan support yet.

-For more information, the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good steps.

-### Zed is very slow

-If you're on relatively modern hardware Zed should feel fast to use.
-That said, we do rely on the GPU to make rendering quick.

-If you install the `vulkan-tools` package and run `vkcube` and you see `llvmpipe` in the output, you need to make sure your GPU is configured correctly.
+If you see errors like `ERROR_INITIALIZATION_FAILED` or `GPU Crashed` or `ERROR_SURFACE_LOST_KHR` then you may be able to work around this by installing different drivers for your GPU, or by selecting a different GPU to run on.
+(See the following GitHub issue for more details: [#14225](https://github.com/zed-industries/zed/issues/14225))

+As of Zed v0.146.x we log the selected GPU driver and you should see `Using GPU: ...` in the Zed log (`~/.local/share/zed/logs/Zed.log`).

+If Zed is selecting your integrated GPU instead of your discrete GPU, you can fix this by exporting the environment variable `DRI_PRIME=1` before running Zed.

+If you are using Mesa, and want more control over which GPU is selected you can run `MESA_VK_DEVICE_SELECT=list zed --foreground` to get a list of available GPUs and then export `MESA_VK_DEVICE_SELECT=xxxx:yyyy` to choose a specific device.

+If you are using `amdvlk` you may find that zed only opens when run with `sudo $(which zed)`.
+To fix this, remove the `amdvlk` and `lib32-amdvlk` packages and install mesa/vulkan instead. ([#14141](https://github.com/zed-industries/zed/issues/14141).

-For more information, the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good troubleshooting steps.
+For more information, the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good steps that translate well to most distributions.

 If Vulkan is configured correctly, and Zed is still slow for you, please [file an issue](https://github.com/zed-industries/zed) with as much information as possible.